hallzy/dotfiles/README.md

   Currently, my .bashrc file is just the default with ubuntu but modified so that the shell prompt does not show the cwd.
 To see the cwd use the command pwd.

+  It also has some extra aliases for different directory listings.

 ###.myscripts/
   This holds some scripts I have.
 The Update script is used by the script in the .gnome2/ directory.

+  It also has _open-nautilus_ which, when executed from the terminal, opens the nautilus file manager at the current location in the terminal.

 ###.gnome2/
   This holds my nautilus scripts, which are scripts that populate the right